 Whenever an application wants to make itself accessible over the network, it claims a TCP/IP port, which means that port can’t be used by anything else.
-So if you need to use an in-use port, how do you tell what application is holding it?
+So how do you check open ports to see what application is already using it?

 Use Built-In Tools to See What is Listening on a Port

-Now you can simply open up Task Manager—you might have to use the option to Show Processes for All Users, and then you’ll be able to find the PID in the list.
-Once you’re there, you can use the End Process, Open File Location, or Go to Service(s) options to control the process or stop it.
+When Once you’re there, you can use the End Process, Open File Location, or Go to Service(s) options to control the process or stop it.

-Use CurrPorts to View What is Listening
+Use NirSoft CurrPorts to View What is Listening on a Port

 If you aren’t really the Command Prompt type—or you’d rather just use a simple utility to do all this in one step—we recommend the excellent freeware CurrPorts utility by NirSoft.
 Go ahead and download the tool.
 Just make sure you get the right version (the regular version is for 32-bit Windows and the x64 version is for 64-bit Windows).
 It’s a portable app, so you won’t need to install it.
 Just unzip the download folder and run executable.